 But there was more to it than that.
 He was engaging with a quick wit and a couple of funny anecdotes.
 There was no complaining or angst.
 It was pleasant and informative … again, typical of a visit with this Sprint Car icon.

 For perspective on how good Allen was as a driver, let’s look at his accomplishments and the time period in which he achieved them.
-The 30 World of Outlaws victories might look a little pedestrian, but he didn’t run full time, and when Allen showed up, he had to compete against Steve Kinser, Sammy Swindell and-or Doug Wolfgang … the Big Three in the sport who are on most fans’ Mt.
+The 30 World of Outlaws victories might look a little pedestrian, but he didn’t run full-time, and when Allen showed up, he had to compete against Steve Kinser, Sammy Swindell and/or Doug Wolfgang … the Big Three in the sport who are on most fans’ Mt.
 Rushmore.

 That’s not taking into consideration Dave Blaney, Bobby Davis Jr., Danny Lasoski, Mark Kinser, Keith Kauffman, Lynn Paxton, Steve and Stevie Smith … the list of heavy hitters and Hall of Fame drivers was endless.
+And yet, he is right next to these guys in Sprint Car lore.

 The most impressive part is how Allen reached such heights.
 He didn’t have big sponsors or a fat checkbook.
 The operation was pieced together, and Allen had to scrape and claw to get to the track some nights.
-And yet, he somehow found a way to make it work against the best in the business.
+Still, he somehow found a way to make it work against the best in the business.

 The 1990 Knoxville Nationals and 1975 National Open jump off the page.
-So does Allen’s 46 All Star Circuit of Champions victories and series title in 1980.
-His 111 wins between Lincoln and Williams Grove Speedway, the 25 victories at Hagerstown Speedway — still tops on the track’s all-time win list — and all of the higher-paying wins … there was no one Allen wouldn’t race against or feared.
+So do Allen’s 46 All Star Circuit of Champions victories and series title in 1980.
+His 111 wins between Lincoln and Williams Grove Speedway, the 25 victories at Hagerstown Speedway — still tops on the track’s all-time win list — and all of the higher-paying triumphs … there was no one Allen wouldn’t race against or feared.

 Growing up, I was a huge Doug Wolfgang fan.
 The 1985 season was one of the best in history, and the Weikert-Wolfgang combination won everything.
 I figured 1986 would be much of the same, but some driver from Hanover had other ideas.